ezorzal/JupyterNotebook/README.md

-# Create and Share Your Jupyter Notebook
+# Final Assignment: Create and Share Your Jupyter Notebook

 This repository contains my final assignment for the course, where I created and shared a Jupyter Notebook.